nu11ptr/flexstr/README.md

 ## Overview

-Rust is great, but it's `String` type is optimized as a mutable string buffer, not for typical string use cases.
+Rust is great, but its `String` type is optimized as a mutable string buffer, not for typical string use cases.
 Most string use cases don't modify their contents, often need to copy strings around as if they were cheap like integers, typically concatenate instead of modify, and